antonarhipov/sonic-byte/sonic-byte-tutorial/src/part1/influences.md

 ## Synthesis: Our Sound

-By studying these artists, we developed principles for *Synthetic Apocalypse*:
+By studying these artists, we developed principles for *Sonic Byte*:

 | Principle | Source |
 |-----------|--------|